VIN4AI/DSA-USING-PYTHON/README.md

 # DSA-USING-PYTHON
-This repository consistis of practice problems of dsa using Python
+This repository consistis of practice problems of DSA using Python
+#ALGORITHMS#
+##SORTING ALGORITHMS##